Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Introduction

-The category $\CMet$ is symmetric monoidal closed, and moreover has a strong monad $\TD$ on it, mapping a metric space to the set of Radon distributions equipped with the Kantorovic metric.
-The Kantorovic metric is a natural notion of metric on distributions, and is used in most applications, including program logics and bisimilarity distance.
-Another important operation is that of scaling a metric space by a factor $c$.
-The resulting space $c\cdot X$ has the same underlying set as $X$, but all distances are scaled by the factor $c$ (but bounded by $1$).
-Scaling a metric space is used to express sensitivity of functions to changes in input data.
-An important example is the operation mapping two distributions $\mu$ and $\nu$ to their affine combination $\mu \oplus_p \nu$ (choose $\mu$ with probability $p$, $\nu$ with probability $1\sminus p$).
-This is a non-expansive operation
+The category $\CMet$ is symmetric monoidal closed, and moreover has a strong monad $\TD$ on it, mapping a metric space to the set of Radon distributions equipped with the Kantorovich metric.
+The Kantorovich metric is a natural notion of metric on distributions, and is used in most applications, including program logics and bisimilarity distance.
+Another important operation is that of scaling a metric space by a factor $r \geq 0$.
+The resulting space $r X$ has the same underlying set as $X$, but all distances are scaled by $r$ (but bounded by $1$).
+Scaling is used to express the sensitivity of functions to changes in input data: A map has type $r X \to Y$ iff it is $r$-Lipschitz continuous or, using the terminology of the programming languages Fuzz~\cite{ReedP10} and DFuzz~\cite{GaboardiHHNP13}, is \emph{$r$-sensitive} in $X$.
+An important example is the operation that maps two distributions $\mu$ and $\nu$ to their convex combination $\mu \oplus_p \nu$, corresponding to choosing $\mu$ with probability $p$ and $\nu$ with probability $1\sminus p$, for $p \in (0,1)$.
+This is an operation of type